-ACCEPTABLE USE POLICY AND CHILDREN'S INTERNET PROTECTION ACT (CIPA) SAFETY PLAN
+ACCEPTABLE USE POLICY AND CHILDREN'S INTERNET PROTECTION ACT (CIPA) SAFETY PLAN Every student who attends a school in the Auburn-Washburn School

-Every student who attends a school in the Auburn-Washburn School District is expected to use technology to conduct research, complete curricular objectives, and communicate with others in the educational world.
+Every student who attends a school in the Àuburn-Washburn School District is expected to use technology to conduct research, complete curricular objectives, and communicate with others in the educational world.
 Electronic information use and research skills are fundamental to preparation of citizens and future employees during this Age of Information.